casangi/casadocs/docs/tasks/task_tsdimaging.rst

 .. _Description:

 Description
-   SD task: imaging for total power and spectral data.

    The **tsdimaging** task grids/images total power and spectral data according to a specified gridding kernel.
 The input data should be calibrated and bandpass corrected (where necessary), and the